ShawnChenXHC/clio-blogs/webpack-article-1/first-draft.md

 We decided that the first step in the optimization of our Apollo's compilation was the upgrade of Webpack to v4.
 There were two reasons for this decision.

 When Webpack v4 was released, its headline was [performance](https://medium.com/webpack/webpack-4-released-today-6cdb994702d4).
 As other folks upgraded their applications to the latest versions of Webpack, many started reporting significant performance improvements.
-We hoped, if we were lucky, that the upgrade could be the silver that we needed to get ourselves back in the green.
-A little hopeful, yes, but why would we not want to take advantage of the hardwork the Webpack team has put into optimization?
+We hoped, if we were lucky, that the upgrade could be the silver bullet we needed to get ourselves back in the green.
+A little hopeful, yes, but why shouldn't we take advantage of the latest and greatest?

 The second reason is a little bit more plain.
 The FEI team already had the upgrade to Webpack v4 in its pipeline.
 Being a major version bump, it is possible that any optmizations we find/implement whilst on Webpack v3 will be moot once we upgraded.
 Therefore, we felt it better to upgrade now, see what it gives us, and improve things from there.